 This course will use the online site called Blackboard Learn.
 Access is through www.my.commnet.edu.
 Students who have not used Blackboard should go through the orientation material.
 Students can access important material from anywhere through the course's web site.
-This site includes copies of all course information (syllabus, outline, Assignment Sheet), lecture notes, email, discussion.
+This site includes copies of all course information (syllabus, outline, Assignment Sheet), lecture notes, email, discussion, etc.

-Students will also use the tool MyAccountingLab (MAL) for homework and quizzes/tests and additional study resources.
+Students will also use the tool MyAccountingLab (MAL) for some homework and all quizzes.
+There are also additional study resources in MAL and on Blackboard.